sloria/local-repl/README.md

 ## Using `.replrc.js`

-In addition to configuration in "package.json", you may optionally define your configuration in a `.replrc.js` file.
-This is useful if you want to dynamically compute modules and values for your REPLs..
+Instead of defining configuration in "package.json", you may define your configuration in a `.replrc.js` file.
+This is useful if you want to dynamically compute modules and values for your REPLs.

 ```js
 // .replrc.js